Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel: Introduction and Motivation

+The adopted data-dependent kernel is Isolation kernel \cite{ting2018IsolationKernel,aNNE} and the experiment result shows that using Isolation kernel will improve the performance of t-SNE and solve the issues brought by Gaussian kernel in t-SNE.

 The rest of the paper is organised as follows.
-Related work is described in Section \ref{sec_related_work}.
-The current t-SNE and its fundamental issue are provided in Section \ref{sec_t-SNE}.
-We present the proposed change in t-SNE using Isolation Kernel and a principle of setting the reference probability in Section \ref{sec_IK} and Section \ref{sec_principle}, respectively.
-The empirical evaluation is given in Section~\ref{sec_evaluation}, followed by discussion and conclusions in the last two sections.
+The current t-SNE and related work are described in Section~\ref{sec_t-SNE}.
+The deficiencies of using Gaussian kernel is presented in Section \ref{sec_deficencies}.
+In Section~\ref{sec_IK1}, we characterise the selected Isolation kernel and Section~\ref{sec_evaluation} presents the empirical evaluation of using Isolation kernel in t-SNE.
+Discussion and conclusions are given in the last two sections.